 Teach English in Mexico: Salary and Cost of Living

 While a typical teaching job at a Mexican school isn’t going to see you bringing in the big bucks, the cost of living is incredibly low.
-This means that even new ESL teachers on a modest salary can get by and enjoy the exciting lifestyle this country has to offer.
+This means that even new ESL teachers on a modest salary can get by and enjoy the exciting lifestyle this country offers.

 Take a look at salaries and living costs in more detail below.